UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

   - OS X: `npm install`
   - Linux/Windows `npm install --no-optional`

-- Run webpack: `npm start` - this runs Webpack in watch mode and automatically reruns whenever you change any files.
+- Run webpack: `npm watch` - this runs Webpack in watch mode and automatically reruns whenever you change any files.
 Recommended to leave this running in a background terminal.
 - Open Chrome and install extension, or run in a temporary Firefox profile by running `npm run firefox`

 ## Building for Production

-Run `npm build`.
+Run `npm dist`.
 This creates a zip file in the `web-ext-artifacts/` folder.

 # License